ivangospodinow/microblog/README.md

 # App development plan
 [x] Have fun, it is a new project :)
 [x] Install Slim v3, get to know the basics
-[ ] Create project structure
+[x] Create project structure
-[ ] Implement Service Locator and factory
-[ ] Database - custom ORM ot top of PDO, Entity / Repo, maybe some database migration tool?
+[x] Implement Service Locator and factory (library already provides it) [ ] Database - custom ORM ot top of PDO, Entity / Repo, maybe some database migration tool?
 [ ] Api Controller
 [ ] Login Controller